Dallas DWI Lawyer

 You might receive letters from attorneys offering to handle your DWI Case for a few hundred dollars, but if you hire them, you may get less than you deserve.
 Any lawyer can enter a guilty plea on your behalf.
 DWI charges are serious and carry long-term negative consequences.
 The Dallas DWI lawyers at Clancy & Clancy Attorneys at Law have more than 40 years of experience successfully defending people in the DFW metroplex and throughout the entire state of Texas against DWI, DUI, BUI, and other alcohol-related charges.Charged With DWI?
 Hurry!
 You Only Have 15 Days to Dispute Your Driver’s License Suspension

 Choosing a criminal defense attorney with experience bringing DWI cases to trial is one of the most important decisions you will make in your case.
 Whether you have been accused of a crime or are simply being investigated, your rights and freedom are in jeopardy.
 It is important to have the counsel of an experienced criminal defense attorney who is well-versed in Texas DWI laws as early as possible.

 Experienced Dallas DWI Lawyers

-We have extensive experience defending against drunk driving charges.
-The DWI Criminal Defense Lawyers of Clancy & Clancy have concentrated in Criminal Defense and DWI Defense cross examining government prosecutors countless times.
+We have extensive experience defending people against drunk driving charges.
+The DWI defense lawyers of Clancy & Clancy have concentrated in criminal defense and DWI defense cross examining government prosecutors countless times.

-Most DWI Attorneys start talking about a plea bargain at the first meeting.
+Most DWI attorneys start talking about a plea bargain at the first meeting.
 Few attorneys actually take DWI cases to trial before a judge, and even fewer have tried DWI cases to a jury.
-Our experienced DWI defense attorneys prepare every case as if it were going to trial.
+Our experienced DWI lawyers prepare every case as if it were going to trial.
 Our experience and knowledge of DWI laws in Texas and the strategic designs government prosecutors try to orchestrate to prosecute these cases is unparalleled.

 What is a DWI?